Cyril Abidi: Career

-A year later he entered K-1, fighting against Petar Majstorovic in Zurich, Switzerland, and winning by a unanimous decision.
-Later that year, he faced legendary Dutch fighter Peter Aerts on July 7.
-A heavy underdog, Abidi surprised many by knocking out Aerts with a right cross at 2:13 of the first round.
-A month later the two squared off again at the 2000 Heavyweight Grand Prix in Yokohama, with Abidi winning again in the first round after Aerts' corner threw in the towel.
-After causing another mild upset with a win over Ray Sefo later that night, Abidi faced Francisco Filho for the heavyweight final.
+A year later, he entered K-1, fighting against Petar Majstorovic in Zurich, Switzerland, and winning by a unanimous decision.
+Later that year, he faced Dutch fighter Peter Aerts on July 7.
+A heavy underdog, Abidi knocked out Aerts with a right cross at 2:13 of the first round.
+A month later, the two squared off again at the 2000 Heavyweight Grand Prix in Yokohama, with Abidi winning again in the first round after Aerts' corner threw in the towel.
+After causing another upset with a win over Ray Sefo later that night, Abidi faced Francisco Filho for the heavyweight final.
 Abidi lost after his corner threw in the towel in the second round.
 Later on December 10 of that same year, Abidi and Aerts faced off for a third time at the 2000 Japan World Grand Prix, with Aerts this time winning via unanimous decision.
 Later that night, Abidi fought in a rematch with Ray Sefo, their last bout being the semifinal of the Yokohama Grand Prix.
 Sefo avenged his defeat via first-round TKO.

 After starting off 2001 with a decision win, Abidi was upset by South African Andrew Thomson, losing via TKO just 1:15 into the first round.
 He fought just once more in 2001, winning via fourth-round TKO.
-After a KO win May 2002, it was announced Abidi would face then PRIDE Middleweight contender and future UFC Light Heavyweight Champion, Quinton Jackson.
-Many pundits did not expect Jackson's wild brawling style to be adaptable to K-1 competition against a well-rounded striker such as Abidi.
+After a KO win in May 2002, it was announced Abidi would face then PRIDE Middleweight contender and future UFC Light Heavyweight Champion, Quinton Jackson.
+Some pundits did not expect Jackson's wild brawling style to be adaptable to K-1 competition against a well-rounded striker such as Abidi.
 However, Abidi lost via upset after being knocked out just under two minutes into the first round.
-After losing to Bob Sapp in another quick first-round defeat, Abidi faced Jackson in a rematch at the Inoki Bom-Ba-Ye event in 2002.
+After losing to Bob Sapp in another first-round defeat, Abidi faced Jackson in a rematch at the Inoki Bom-Ba-Ye event in 2002.
 Abidi lost again, this time via decision after three rounds.

 In his short foray into mixed martial arts, Abidi lost to Nigerian comedian Bobby Ologun in his first fight in MMA.
 Abidi was a last minute replacement for Mike Bernardo who was injured.
 The events surrounding the outcome raised suspicion of a fixed fight and Abidi seemed to lend credence to this in a post match interview.

 His fight against fellow Frenchman and rival Jérôme Le Banner at K-1 World Grand Prix 2005 in Paris, on May 27, 2005, is considered to be one of the greatest battles in K-1 history.
 Abidi lost by a technical knockout.
 After losing the fight, Abidi stirred controversy by throwing three strikes at Le Banner, who deflected them but both fighters would have to be restrained by their corners and the officials ringside.